rubenrabb01/Modeling-MacFish-database/Horizontal  range (II).md

 ### 1.4.4.
 Variable interactions

+Create a data frame of potential interactions ordered from more to less important in terms of frequency in the tree foerest
 ```
 (vars <- important_variables(importance_frame, k = 5, measures = c("mean_min_depth", "no_of_trees"))) # or use model.rf (but takes longer)
 interactions_frame <- min_depth_interactions(model.rf, vars)